tcemmene/python-dev-container/readme.md

 	- You also need to do this if other users have updated `requirements.txt` after a `git pull` and you do not want to stop the container.

 # Useful commands:
-Open terminal outside VSCode, `cd` into the root directory for following commands:
+Open a terminal (outside VSCode), `cd` into the project root directory where the `compose.yml` file is located and execute one of the commands below.

 ## Start Container
 ```bash